Pure spinors, intrinsic torsion and curvature in even dimensions: Spinor calculus

 \subsection{Real pure spinors}

-One can also consider a $2m$-dimensional real vector space $\mfV$ equipped with a definite or indefinite non-degenerate symmetric bilinear form $g_{ab}$.
+One can also consider a $2m$-dimensional real vector space $\mfV$ equipped with a definite or indefinite non-degenerate symmetric bilinear form $g$.
 In general, the spinor representations of $(\mfV,g)$ are complex vector spaces equipped with a real or quaternionic structure.
-The geometric object of interest here is not a single pure spinor, but a \emph{complex conjugate pair} of pure spinors, which define a conjugate pair of complex totally null $m$-planes in the complexification of $\mfV$.
-As already briefly explained in \cite{Taghavi-Chabert2012}, this means that the analogue of the present work in this real setting is based on classifications of tensors invariant under the stabiliser of a complex conjugate pair of pure spinors.

-For instance, when $g_{ab}$ is positive definite, this stabiliser is the unitary group $\U(m)$, which being reductive, leads to $\U(m)$-invariant direct sum decompositions of $\SO(2m)$-modules \cites{Gray1980,Tricerri1981,Falcitelli1994}.
-When $g_{ab}$ has Lorentzian signature, the null $m$-planes of a complex conjugate pair of pure spinors intersect in a null line, and define a Hermitian structure on its orthogonal complement -- this is known as a \emph{Robinson structure} \cites{Nurowski2002,Trautman2002}, and its stabiliser is a subgroup of the $\Sim(n-2)$ group.
-The story is more complicated, and the classification of curvature tensors in this context is treated in a separate article \cite{Taghavi-Chabertb}.
+We then have a notion of pure spinor of \emph{real index} $r$, where $r$ is the real dimension of the intersection of the associated totally null complex $m$-plane $\mfN_\xi$ of the complexification of $(\mfV,g)$ with its complex conjugate.
+The real index depends on the signature of $g$.
+For instance, if $g$ is positive definite, $r$ is always zero: $\mfN_\xi$ and its conjugate define a Hermitian signature on $(\mfV,g)$.
+In Lorentzian signature, $r$ is always $1$, and the analogous structure is known as a \emph{Robinson structure} \cites{Nurowski2002,Trautman2002,Taghavi-Chabertb}.
+We refer to \cite{Kopczy'nski1992} for details.

-However, when $g_{ab}$ has signature $(m,m)$, there exist \emph{real} pure spinors and \emph{real} totally null $m$-planes in $\mfV$.
+More relevant to the present article, however, is the case when $g$ has signature $(m,m)$.
+Then, $r \equiv m \pmod{2} \leq m$, the spinor representations are spanned by \emph{real} pure spinors (when $r=m$) associated to \emph{real} totally null $m$-planes in $\mfV$.
 The algebraic setup of the previous sections carries over to this real setting with no major change.
 The complex Lie algebra $\so(2m,\C)$ is replaced by the real form $\so(m,m)$.
 The parabolic Lie subalgebra stabilising a real pure spinor is a real form of the complex parabolic $\prb$, and is also described in terms of a $|1|$-grading on $\so(m,m)$.
-The story is similar at the Lie group level, where $\SO(2m,\C)$ is replaced by the connected identity component of the real Lie group $\SO(m,m)$.
-The subsequent classifications of curvature tensors and intrinsic torsion, together with their relation to spinorial differential equations, as described in the rest of this article, can also be translated into this real case with no important issue.
+The story is similar at the Lie group level, where $\Spin(2m,\C)$ is replaced by the connected identity component of the real Lie group $\Spin(m,m)$.
+The next two sections \ref{sec-alg_intrinsic_torsion} and \ref{sec-class-curvature} can also be translated into this real case with no important issue.